Platformus/Platformus-Docs/getting_started/index.rst

 ﻿Getting Started
 ===============

-Using the Platformus CMS as the NuGet packages is the preferred way (unless you consider the source code only as a starting point for your own project and do not need any updates in the future).
+To start using Platformus CMS you need to either reference it as the NuGet packages (the preferred way) or the source code, prepare the database by executing the database scripts (with both schema and data), and describe content.

 .. toctree::
    :titlesonly: